Roxborough Park, Colorado: Places of interest

-Roxborough is situated next to Pike National Forest, two state parks and an abundance of recreational opportunities.
+Roxborough is situated next to Pike National Forest, two state parks and an several of recreational opportunities.
 It is also host to historical and archaeological sites.
 Roxborough State Park is to the south, with abundant wildlife, red rock formations and connections to multiple trail systems.
 Chatfield State Park is slightly farther to the north, with boating, fishing, camping, horseback riding, an off-leash dog park, remote-control flying field and an extensive trail system.
-Waterton Canyon (on the South Platte River) and the High Line Canal are owned by Denver Water and offer a beautiful road and trail system for hikers, runners, cyclists and equestrians.
+Waterton Canyon (on the South Platte River) and the High Line Canal are owned by Denver Water and offer a road and trail system for hikers, runners, cyclists and equestrians.

 In 1960, while digging a pond, Charles Lamb discovered Columbian mammoth remains on what is now Lamb Spring, the site of one of the largest collection of mammoth bones in the state.

 Arrowhead Golf Club is one of the most scenic golf courses in the Greater Denver area, and a popular venue for weddings and events.